 1. Mark the placement of snaps on your project.

-2. Use awl to make a small hole in the fabric.
+2. Use the awl to make a small hole in the fabric.

-3. Insert the prong of the snap cap into hole and place the socket over prong.
+3. Insert the prong of the snap cap into the

 3. Position the pliers with cap in black die tray and socket under rubber pressing head.

-4. Make sure the cap is centered and seated in the die tray.
+4. Center the cap in the die tray.
 Squeeze pliers firmly to secure.

 5. Repeat with the second cap and stud.